Fraaq/simplediscordbot/README.md

 2.<a href="https://www.geeksforgeeks.org/how-to-install-a-python-module/"> Install modules</a> (pip install discord,python-dotenv,wikipedia,qrcode,forex-python)<br>
 3. Create .env file in main directory and add " TOKEN='YOURSUPERSECRETTOKEN' " replace the YOURSUPERSECRETTOKEN with your <a href="https://www.writebots.com/discord-bot-token/" >bot token</a> <br>
 4. Customize your <a href="https://github.com/Anonym-Guy/simplediscordbot/blob/main/text/text.txt">own words</a>, <a href="https://github.com/Anonym-Guy/simplediscordbot/tree/main/images">images</a> and <a href="https://github.com/Anonym-Guy/simplediscordbot/tree/main/ban%20words">banned words</a><br>
-5.Customize your bot response name for chat system (change the array "name_to_react" on bottom of the file to what you want)
+5.Customize your <a href="https://github.com/Anonym-Guy/simplediscordbot/blob/main/bot.py">bot response name</a> for chat system (change the array "name_to_react" on bottom of the file to what you want)

 <h1>Commands</h1>
 <b>!text</b> (random text from text.txt file) <br>